 An herbal infusion is 1 part herb to 20 parts water.
 It is like an herbal tea but steeps for much longer.
 Most herbs release their nourishing and medicinal qualities in about 6-7 hours of steeping in a closed container.
 I make my infusions at night and strain and refrigerate in the morning.
 Now, some herbs have a very strong flavor so I recommend starting with a 1/2 ounce of herb at first to get acclimated to the flavor.
 Also, infusions are much better if you drink them cold or hot.
 Room temperature infusions are a struggle to get down:/

 1.Put 1 ounce of dried herb in a ball jar.

 2. Pour boiling Water over dried herb to the top of the jar.

 3. Stir until all the herb has absorbed the water

-4. Put the lid on and let sit on the counter overnight.
+4. Put the lid on and let sit on the counter for at least 4 hours or overnight.
 (The reason for covering while the infusion is steeping is that many herbs have volatile oils that can dissipate if not covered)

 5. In the morning, strain the infusion and make sure to squeeze the herb mash to get all the liquid out.

 6. Cover, refrigerate and drink within the week.